 Anyway – I would like to offer my grateful thanks to Bill for his time, and accompanying this interview is a corresponding review of that night’s show (which turned out to be a doozy, too).

-Bill Leeb: For some reason we seem to be getting more love.
-I mean, every night people just won’t let us offstage until the second encore and, considering there’s so many festivals and it’s the end of the summer.
+/Bill Leeb/FLA: For some reason we seem to be getting more love.
+I mean, every night people just won’t let us offstage until the second encore and, considering there are so many festivals and it’s the end of the summer.
 All the people that are showing up seem to be hardcore Frontline fans, so it’s kind of encouraging and nice to see and we know a lot of the faces.
-Obviously at Me’ra Luna, with 5000 people in the hall there, and more people turning up, the merchandise was almost all sold – we didn’t know what to expect in the end – we are just the three piece this time too.
+Obviously at Me’ra Luna, with 5000 people in the hall there, and more people turning up, the merchandise was almost all sold – we didn’t know what to expect in the end – we are just the three-piece this time too.

 I think people just want to see Bill and Rhys, so it’s been really great because we know everybody everywhere and it’s been fun.